-Training to failure in a higher rep range is also highly unpleasant and extremely painful – a lot harder than lower reps and heavier weights.
+Training to failure in a higher rep range is also highly unpleasant and extremely painful – a lot harder than lower reps and heavy sets.

 Doing longer, more painful workouts simply to generate the same results doesn’t sound like a great idea to me.

-While this study shouldn’t be interpreted to mean that training with high reps and low loads is now the official “best way” to build muscle, it does suggest that the range of repetitions you can use to add mass is a lot wider than previously thought.
+While this study shouldn’t be interpreted to mean that training with higher reps and lighter weights is a better way to build muscle than lower reps and heavy weights , it does show that the range of repetitions you can use to add mass is a lot wider than previously thought.

 SEE ALSO: MX4 Training Program